RushiChandalia/Get-hashlist-of-given-attribute/README.md

 ## Usage

-Put the complete list of hashlist inside `input` folder and name it to `hashlist.json` then open `app.js` in your IDE and edit the variables in line 8 and 9
+Put the complete hashlist inside `input` folder and name it to `hashlist.json` then open `app.js` in your IDE and edit the variables in line 8 and 9

 ```javascript
 //KEY and VALUE to check on Metadata